 - Type 3 Devices: CXL.io + CXL.memory

-5. Compute Express Link vs PCIe: How Are These Two Related?
+5. Compute Express Link vs PCIe: How Are They Related?

 CXL builds upon the physical and electrical interfaces of PCIe with protocols that establish coherency, simplify the software stack, and maintain compatibility with existing standards.
 Specifically, CXL leverages a PCIe 5 feature that allows alternate protocols to use the physical PCIe layer.
 When a CXL-enabled accelerator is plugged into a x16 slot, the device negotiates with the host processor’s port at default PCI Express 1.0 transfer rates of 2.5 gigatransfers per second (GT/s).
 CXL transaction protocols are activated only if both sides support CXL.
 Otherwise, they operate as PCIe devices.